3 Ways to Improve Team Collaboration and Succeed With Team Management Software

 We all know what a busy day at the office looks like.
 You start to work on a task that has been on hold already for a week, and suddenly people start coming in with all kinds of questions considering your mutual projects.
 The result? – nobody gets anything done.

-But even collaboration tools such as Slack should be used in a more organized way.
+But even team collaboration software such as Slack should be used in a more organized way.
 There’s no use of switching to Slack if colleagues’ questions and remarks still keep distracting others from work.
 We suggest that every team leader should establish one or two hours every day when team members are allowed to ask each other questions and discuss their projects.

 As a Googler suggested in a letter to their colleagues, we need to allow ourselves at least a few hours of “Make Time” every day.
 By “Make Time” he meant the time when we’re free to focus on underlying projects without the likelihood of being distracted over and over again.